 When it comes to tendon boots, even experienced horse owners often have questions.
 The right knowledge can make the difference between optimal protection and unnecessary risk.
 Below, you will find expert tips, answers to common concerns, and the latest trends, so you can make informed decisions for your horse’s leg health.

-Pro Insights from Trainers and Vets
+What the Pros Say: Tips from Trainers and Vets

 Trainers recommend matching tendon boots to the intensity of each session.
 For example, lightweight boots suit flatwork, while reinforced models offer extra security for jumping.
 Vets urge daily inspection of your horse’s legs, especially under boots, to catch early signs of irritation or swelling.